bhumika25/UserManagement/README.md

 # API Endpoints Overview

 Retrieve a single profile-
+Method: GET |
-URL: GET /profiles/:id -
+URL: /profiles/:id -
 Purpose: Fetch a specific user profile by ID

 Retrieve all profiles-
+Method: GET |
-URL: GET /profiles -
+URL: /profiles -
 Purpose: List all user profiles in the system

 Create a new profile-
+Method: POST |
-URL: POST /profiles -
+URL: /profiles -
 Purpose: Create a new profile entry in the database

 Update an existing profile-
+Method: PUT |
-URL: PUT /profiles/:id -
+URL: /profiles/:id -
 Purpose: Fully update a profile by its ID

 PUT is used for updates assuming the entire profile object is sent.If partial updates become common, consider supporting PATCH